Skip to main content

 After death

-• Grief is not linear, and the “5 stages of grief” have been widely debunked
+• Grief is not linear, and the ‘5 stages of grief’ idea is not how most people experience it.

-• You may feel relief as well as sadness - this is normal
+• You may feel relief as well as sadness, especially after a long illness.
+This is normal.

-• GP can refer to psychologist (Medicare rebates available)
+• Your GP can refer you to a psychologist (Medicare rebates may be available).

 Support for grieving children